puzzle/ansible-training/content/en/docs/10/02/_index.en.md

 ### Task 8

-Now we want to run our playbook directly by using the python module `ansible-runner`
+Now we want to run our playbook directly by using the python module `ansible-runner`.

-* Install the python module `ansible-runner`
+* Install the python module `ansible-runner`.
-* Create a python script `run_ansible_run.py` that runs your playbook `site.yml`
+* Create a python script `run_ansible_run.py` that runs your playbook `site.yml` with `ansible-runner`.
+* `Ansible-runner` should not use an ee yet.
-* The script should use `/home/ansible/techlab/` as the ansible metadata directory
+* The script should use `/home/ansible/techlab/` as the ansible metadata directory.
-* Make the script executable
+* Make the script executable.
-* Run the script
+* Run the script.
+* After the Ansible run completed successfully, change things to run it inside an ee.

 {{% details title="Solution Task 8" %}}
 ```bash